 - Central Park Snowfall Records

-New York’s climate is influenced by several geographic features.
+The climate of New York is influenced by an ocean, a few lakes and a variety of topographic features.
 The Atlantic Ocean has a moderating effect on the coastal areas, while the Great Lakes and Lake Champlain moderate the northwestern and northeastern parts of the state.
 In winter the higher terrain of the Adirondacks, Catskills, Taconics and the Allegheny Plateau harbor the coldest air.

 During much of the year, the prevailing west winds bring air masses from the continental interior across the entire region, with episodes of bitter cold during winter.
 The polar jet stream, which is often located near or over the region during the winter, brings frequent storm systems which cause cloudy skies, windy conditions, and precipitation.
 New York is often affected by extreme events such as floods, droughts, heat waves, hurricanes, nor’easters, and snowstorms.